timj/mn2e-bst/README.markdown

 [OUP]: http://www.oxfordjournals.org/our_journals/mnras/for_authors/
 [CTAN]: http://www.tex.ac.uk/CTAN/macros/latex/contrib/mnras/

-An early version is distributed by Blackwell Scientific.
+Previously this file was distributed by Blackwell Scientific.

 Authors
 -------

 This style file was originally written by John Sleath and Tim Jenness at the Mullard Radio Astronomy Observatory in the summer of 1995.
-It was derived from the astron.bst and apalike.bst files.
+It was derived from the astron.bst style file which itself was derived from the apalike.bst style file.

 Norman Gray provided the multi-author style fixes.